-- Quinacridone Gold-All
+- Quinacridone Gold

 Oranges and Reds

-- Cadmium Red All
+- Non-DS option: Cadmium Red

-- Cobalt Blue-All
+- Cobalt Blue

 - It is most economical to bring individual sheets and tape them to a board.
-You must bring your own board and masking tape if you choose this option (quarter sheets will be fine-divide a 22 x 30 sheet in 4)) I use Arches or Saunders Waterford, 140 lb.
+You must bring your own board and masking tape if you choose this option (quarter sheets will be fine-divide a 22 x 30 sheet in 4)) I use Saunders Waterford, 140 lb.
 Cold Press or Rough.

 - An inexpensive plastic folding palette works fine.
-It should have several empty wells for the above-mentioned colors and fold in half to preserve your paints ($3-$6.00 at Blicks).
+It should have several empty wells for the above-mentioned colors and fold in half to preserve your paints ($3-6.00 at Blicks).
 If you have a clean palette, organize your paints by color, putting all the reds together, the blues together, etc. Label them or make a diagram in your sketchbook.
 You will forget otherwise.